 Fact: The orangutan’s home is still under great pressure

-The pressure on the orangutans’ natural habitats must be reduced if we as a world society are to come up with solutions to ensure sustainable orangutan populations in the future before it is too late.
+The pressure on the orangutans’ natural habitats must be reduced if we as a world society are to come up with solutions to establish self-sustaining orangutan populations in the future before it is too late.
 We must reduce the pressure if we want to conserve the unique and biodiverse ecosystems that only exist in the tropical rainforest.

 A powerful video and picture circulated in 2018 showing an orangutan walking towards a bulldozer.
 The episode played out when a group of workers were clearing a forest area.
 Watch the video here: